Day October Holiday is one of the best times not to be in China, and

-Train group arrive at Dandong at 7:00am for Chinese border control then depart for Sinuiju at 10:00am for the extensive border control from the DPRK side
+Train group arrive at Dandong at 7:00am for Chinese border control then depart for Sinuiju at 10:30am for the extensive border control from the DPRK side

-Flight takers depart Beijing Airport Terminal 2 on Air Koryo at 12:55pm (Meet group at Air Koryo check in counter).
+Flight takers depart Beijing Airport Terminal 2 on Air Koryo at 12:00pm (Meet group at Air Koryo check in counter).

-Flight group arrive in Pyongyang at 3:30pm to a warm welcome from your Korean guides.
+Flight group arrive in Pyongyang at 3:00pm to a warm welcome from your Korean guides.

-Train group arrive at 5:00pm to an equally warm welcome.
+Train group arrive at 6:45pm to an equally warm welcome.

-Dinner and overnight at the Yanggakdo Hotel.
+Check in and overnight at the Sosan Hotel.

-Walk through Mansudae fountain park and see the mosaic pictures of President Kim Il Sung and the leader Kim Jong Il.
+Walkthrough Mansudae Fountain Park and see the mosaic pictures of President Kim Il Sung and the leader Kim Jong Il.

-Visit Mansudae Grand Monument – the two large bronze statues of President Kim Il Sung and Leader Kim Jong Il overlooking the city.
-(Optional extra – you can present flowers if you wish: small bunches are 2 euro, larger ones 4).
+Visit Mansudae Grand Monument – the two large bronze statues of President Kim Il Sung and Leader Kim Jong Il overlooking the city (Optional extra – you can present a bouquet of flowers for 5 euro).

 Pyongyang Metro!
 Ride from Stop 1 to Stop 2 then on to stop 6!
 Exiting to:

-The Arch of Triumph- The largest Victory Arch on the planet- it celebrates the victory over the Japanese and the return of the general Kim Il Sung to his home city.
+The Arch of Triumph- The largest Victory Arch on the planet, it celebrates the victory over the Japanese and the return of the general Kim Il Sung to his home city.

-Juche Tower – The tallest stone tower in the world it represents the eternally burning Korean Juche Ideology.
+Juche Tower – The tallest stone tower in the world, it represents the eternally burning Korean Juche Ideology.

-Stop by the local department store – here we can buy local made items and use the local DPRK Won currency!
+Visit Kwangbok department store – here we can buy locally made items and exchange our foreign currency into local DPRK Won!

-Up Nice and early to drive to Kaesong and the DMZ.
+Up nice and early to drive to Kaesong and the DMZ.